splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 ## Getting Started
-This is a TA to pull in data from WebEx Meetings XML API.
+This is a TA to pull in data from Cisco WebEx Meetings XML API.
 These [API endpoints](https://developer.cisco.com/docs/webex-xml-api-reference-guide/#!lstmeetingusagehistory) are being hit to fetch data for the meetings.

 | XML API                   | Sourcetype                                          | Splunk Time Field | Type            | Recommended Interval |